Lillybeth & Hinsberth: The Edges of Things

 What would one do if suddenly coming upon those who could know only suffering and despair?
 For Lillybeth and Hinsberth, two precocious ducklings with a pound of curiosity and a ton of heart, the answer is: everything they can.
-Lillybeth and Hinsberth: The Edges of Things is an inspiring journey into the enduring power of hope and kindness and the ability of the indomitable spirit granted by the bonds of love and friendship to overcome all barriers— and achieve the impossible.
+Lillybeth and Hinsberth: The Edges of Things is an inspiring journey into the enduring power of hope, kindness, and the indomitable spirit granted by the bonds of love and friendship.
+Take a journey into a fantastic world as Lillybeth and Hinsberth struggle to overcome all barriers and achieve the impossible.

 A testament to the power of kindness, innocence, and unflappable determination, Lillybeth and Hinsberth: The Edges of Things is a timeless adventure that will leave you soaring.

 Appropriate for all ages, Lillybeth and Hinsberth: The Edges of Things is 419 pages.

 Discovery beckons, friendships blossom, and dark clouds loom as Lillybeth and Hinsberth once again waddle into adventure.

 Ducks, pigs, badgers, beavers, and— monsters?
 In this expansive sequel to Lillybeth and Hinsberth: The Edges of Things, our feathered adventurers boldly set out to solve an ancient mystery, only to have their quest become a dire imperative as they discover the answer just might help save the lives of a gravely ailing friend and the one who has fallen for her.
 Lillybeth and Hinsberth: The Essence of Things is a bittersweet, ultimately uplifting tale of courage, hope, and trust in the profound power of love.

 Appropriate for all ages, Lillybeth and Hinsberth: The Essence of Things is 529 pages.